 - ABIM MOC points are intended for internal medicine physicians, in the United States, who are maintaining their ABIM Board Certification.

 - ABIM MOC points will only be awarded after the successful completion of the evaluation component demonstrating knowledge gained at all meetings through a series of multiple choice questions.

-- Data will be uploaded to PARS 1 day after the American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) post-test has closed.
+- Data will be uploaded to the Program and Activity Reporting System (PARS) 1 day after the American Board of Internal Medicine (ABIM) Maintenance of Certification (MOC) post-test has closed.

 - Once the data is in the PARS system, it will be transferred to ABIM within 72 hours